Cape Breton Eagles

-The Cape Breton Eagles are a major junior ice hockey team in the Quebec Major Junior Hockey League (QMJHL).
-Their home rink is Centre 200 in Sydney, Nova Scotia, Canada.
+The Cape Breton Eagles is a Canadian junior ice hockey team in the Quebec Maritimes Junior Hockey League (QMJHL) based in Cape Breton Regional Municipality, Nova Scotia.
+They are members of the Maritimes Division, and play their home games at Centre 200 in Sydney, Nova Scotia.

 History

 The franchise was originally granted to the Sorel Éperviers (Black Hawks) for the 1969–70 season.
 They then moved from Sorel to Verdun in 1977 to become the Verdun Éperviers.
 In 1979, they played in both Sorel and Verdun before moving back to Sorel for the next season.
 In 1981, they moved to Granby to become the Granby Bisons, and in 1995 changed their names to the Granby Prédateurs.
 In 1996, the Prédateurs won the Memorial Cup.
 In 1997, the franchise was relocated to Sydney to become the Cape Breton Screaming Eagles.
 Prior to the Eagles' arrival, Sydney played host to the American Hockey League (AHL)'s Cape Breton Oilers from 1988 to 1996.

 Early years in Cape Breton (1997–1999)

 The Screaming Eagles' first captain was Daniel Payette under coach Dany Dubé.